Master of Computing and Innovation

 You’ll graduate ready to take on a wide range of IT-based roles.
 You could be a computer scientist, web developer or tech entrepreneur.
 You might manage IT contracts and projects in the government sector.
 Perhaps you’ll work in marketing, selling exciting new IT products to the public.

-Note: After completing the equivalent of a major in computer science, you’ll be eligible to transfer to our Master of Computer Science or Master of Software Engineering.
+Note: After completing the equivalent of a major in computer science, you’ll be eligible to apply for entry into our Master of Computer Science or Master of Software Engineering.
+Depending on your prior study, this major may take up to 2 years to complete.
 Options for converting to a graduate diploma or graduate certificate program are also available.
 If you’re looking to convert between programs, seek advice from the Faculty of Engineering, Computer and Mathematical Sciences, as not all courses can be counted towards the new program.

 Choose your applicant type to view the relevant admissions information for this program.